wizardion/chrome-notes/README.md

 This extension is published to the google webstore: https://chrome.google.com/webstore/detail/work-note/ilonmfcpfefeelkojaclhipbfmodbfli

-© 2024 BrowseCraft.
+© 2024 My-Notes.
 All rights reserved.